A Review of Hydrogen-Enabled Resilience Enhancement for Multi-Energy Systems: Introduction

-The main contributions of this paper can be summarized below. \begin{enumerate} \item We propose a comprehensive resilience enhancement framework for HEMSs considering hydrogen-related planning and operation measures (including pre-event preventive response, during-event emergency response, and post-event restoration response).
-Under the proposed framework, the widely used resilience metrics and event-oriented contingency models in existing works are summarized. \item We classify the hydrogen-related planning measures for the resilience enhancement of HMESs from two aspects, i.e., single-type hydrogen facility and multi-type hydrogen facility.
-The considered hydrogen-related facilities consist of HESSs, hydrogen refueling stations (HRSs), fuel-cell electric buses (FCEBs), fuel cell-driven combined cooling, heat, and power plant (CCHP), and hydrogen-related production facilities.
-Moreover, the insights in aspects of uncertainty representation and formulation framework for HMES planning are presented. \item We categorize the hydrogen-related operation measures for the resilience enhancement of HMESs according to three types of operation response stages involved, including preventive response, emergency response, and restoration response.
-Moreover, the insights about the particular function of hydrogen and main optimization objectives in each operation stage are provided. \item We identify the research gaps in aspects of event-targeted scenario generation for planning, dynamic multi-type contingency modeling under compound extreme events, multi-network coordination planning and operation, flexibility resource-aware joint planning and operation, net-zero-carbon and resilient planning and operation, and large language model (LLM)-assisted multi-stage coordination operation. \end{enumerate}
+The main contributions of this paper are summarized below. \begin{enumerate} \item We summarize the advantages and challenges of adopting hydrogen in MES resilience enhancement.
+Specifically, distinguishing features of hydrogen for resilience enhancement, resilience potential and security issues of hydrogen-related technologies, and optimization challenges of hydrogen-related planning and operation are summarized. \item We propose a comprehensive resilience enhancement framework for HMESs considering hydrogen-enabled planning and operation measures (including pre-event preventive response, during-event emergency response, and post-event restoration response).
+Under the proposed framework, the widely used resilience metrics and event-oriented contingency models in existing works are summarized. \item We classify the planning enhancement of HMES resilience from two aspects, i.e., single-type hydrogen facility and multi-type hydrogen facility.
+The hydrogen-related facilities considered include HESSs, hydrogen pipelines, HRSs, HFCBs, fuel cell-driven combined cooling, heat, and power (CCHP), and hydrogen-related production facilities.
+Moreover, we summarize the classifications of uncertainty handling methods, scenario generation methods, and problem formulation frameworks for HMES planning. \item We categorize the operation enhancement of HMES resilience according to three types of operation response stages involved, including preventive response, emergency response, and restoration response.
+Moreover, the insights about the particular function of hydrogen in each operation stage are summarized. \item We identify six research gaps and point out future directions in aspects of comprehensive resilience metric design, advanced extreme-event scenario generation, multi-type temporal-spatial cyber-physical contingency modeling under compound extreme events, multi-network multi-timescale coordinated planning and operation, low-carbon resilient planning and operation, and large language model-assisted whole-process resilience enhancement. \end{enumerate}